vinyldns/vinyldns/modules/docs/src/main/tut/api/batchchange-errors.md

 ##### Error Message:

 ```
 Zone Discovery Failed: zone for "<input>" does not exist in VinylDNS.
-If zone exists, then it must be created in VinylDNS.
+If zone exists, then it must be connected to in VinylDNS.
 ```

 ##### Details: